Impact Media and Measurement Fund

 Contributions to The Impact Media and Measurement Fund will be tax deductible as provided by law, and meet the exempt purposes set forth in the Internal Revenue Code section 501(c)3.

-Button above will direct you to donations for our Impact Media and Measurement Fund.
+The above button will direct you to donations for our Impact Media and Measurement Fund.
 Donations to individual projects can be made by clicking on the project buttons below.

 Donate by Mail